Mood Disorders and Regulation

 A mad cow.
 Sick because of misfolded proteins in its brain.

-The Remarkable Phenomena of Mad Cows, Knotted Nerves & Misfolded Proteins
+The Remarkable Story of Mad Cows, Knotted Nerves & Misfolded Proteins

 The Classic Case of Misfolded Proteins Did you know that misfolded proteins cause Mad Cow Disease?
 Strictly speaking, people don’t get Mad Cow Disease.
 Instead, cows do!
 Duh!
 When people eat the meat of infected cows, then they get Creutzfeldt-Jakob Disease (CKD), a kind of dementia.
 CKD is bad news and kills you quickly.
 Probably…